Scope: Prime Mover Pro version

 If your target site is a single-site, you should create single-site package.
 Otherwise if its multisite, you should create a multisite package.

 Once the export is done, a copy is saved to your Prime Mover backup directory.
-Go to Prime Mover -> Backups and you should be able to see your newly created package.
+Go to Prime Mover -> Packages and you should be able to see your newly created package.

 In the above example, I created single-site package in a multisite network because I would like to move this to a single site server in different hosting.